 Heroin is an opioid drug and one of the most dangerous illegal drugs on the street.
-The semi-synthetic opiate is a central nervous system depressant and can cause addiction, sometimes within the first couple of uses.
+The semi-synthetic opiate is a central nervous system depressant and can cause heroin addiction, sometimes within the first couple of uses.
 It can be taken orally, injected, snorted or smoked.
 The drug travels quickly to the brain with these routes of administration.
 Users who inject the drug also put themselves at risk of collapsed veins, contracting HIV or hepatitis and of developing skin abscesses.

 Heroin’s Addiction Effects on the Body

 Heroin is converted to morphine in the brain and attaches to opioid receptors, involved in the body’s pleasure and reward system and perception of pain.
 The extreme euphoria or “rush” experienced by users – especially those who inject it – is what usually causes people to continue and escalate their use of heroin.
+When a someone injects heroin directly into their veins, the expected euphoria or rush occurs within seconds, when the drug is sniffed or smoked the same effect can take 10 minutes to occur.
 Use often causes dry mouth, warming sensation of the skin and heaviness of arms and legs.
 Heroin users are also known to nod off, alternating between being awake and asleep.

 Heroin Withdrawal Syndrome

 A physical addiction to heroin happens when the body adapts to its presence and withdrawal symptoms set in if dosing is reduced or stopped altogether.
 The symptoms can kick in within hours of taking the last dose.
 Withdrawing from heroin can be mentally and physically challenging and absolutely requires medical intervention to ensure safety.
 Withdrawal symptoms can include:

 Waismann Method: Opiate-Free Solution to Heroin Addiction